Fabi8997/mircv-project/README.md

 The user can then enter the query.
 A list of 20 result will be shown, representing the docNo of the highest scoring documents in desconding order

 If the user wants to keep the previuusly inserted parameters he/she can enter another query using the right command, otherwise he/she can change the settings

+### Notes

+To start the indexing, the collection must be present in the Dataset folder.

+The index will be generated in a folder called Files.

+To bypass the indexing, the index's files can be downloaded from the link specified in the report and they must be present in the Files folder.